wikid24/ffxiv_mmd_tools_helper/README.md

 If you have questions you can find me (wikid24) in Discord on [XIV Tools](https://discord.gg/xivtools) mostly active in  #xat-discussion channel.

 I need your help to improve this plugin!
-Please leave suggestions / comments here: https://github.com/wikid24/ffxiv_mmd_tools_helper/issues
+Please leave suggestions / comments [here](https://github.com/wikid24/ffxiv_mmd_tools_helper/issues)

 ------------